Compare Cheap Travel Insurance

 How Much Does Travel Insurance Cost?
 Single vs. Annual Multitrip

-On average, multi-trip travel insurance policies cost 2X the price of single-trip travel policies in the UK.
+On average, annual, multitrip travel insurance policies cost just under 2X the price of single trip travel insurance in the UK.
 For example, to buy a budget plan covering America, Brits would pay around £12.80 for a single-trip policy to cover a one-week trip, or £21 for an annual multi-trip policy.
-This means that if you’ll travel only once per year, single-trip travel insurance should be more economical for you; if you travel 2 or more times per year, then you’ll probably save money by signing up for an annual multi-trip policy.
+This means that if you’ll travel only once per year, single-trip travel insurance should be more economical for you; if you travel 2 or more times per year, then you’ll probably save money by signing up for an annual, multi trip policy.